 The topic of learning loss stemming from the COVID-19 pandemic is one that has been discussed at length over the past year, though the lasting impact of the real-life implications will be difficult to measure.
-While some degree of learning loss is inevitable when facing such a unique year (both in and out of the classroom), it is important to make adjustments to keep students on track and ensure that our most vulnerable students aren’t falling behind their peers.
+While some degree of learning loss during distance learning is inevitable when facing such a unique year (both in and out of the classroom), it is important to make adjustments to keep students on track and ensure that our most vulnerable students aren’t falling behind their peers.

 While there is no set guidebook for addressing learning loss during distance learning, there are some telltale signs to look for and impactful ways to keep students on track.
 In this article, we’ll discuss how to identify which students are most impacted by learning loss, and how both teachers and administrators can work to prevent it during distance or hybrid learning.